faridEsnaashari/faridEsnaashari/README.md

 - [useConnectionChecker](https://github.com/faridEsnaashari/useConnectionChecker).   (this package on [npm](https://www.npmjs.com/package/use-error-sender))

 ## :man_mechanic:Current **side project** which I’m working on it:
-### Shape generator:
+### Board broadcaster:
-It is just a fun project that a presenter can use to draw some shapes and send them to all participant in time.
+It is just a fun project that a presenter can use to draw some shapes on aboard and send them to all participant in time.
-- This is its react app: [repo](https://github.com/faridEsnaashari/shapesGenerator)
+- This is its react app: [repo](https://github.com/faridEsnaashari/boardBroadcaster)
-- This is its API: [repo](https://github.com/faridEsnaashari/shapeGenerator_api)
+- This is its API: [repo](https://github.com/faridEsnaashari/boardBroadcaster_api)

 ## 📫You can get in touch with me, by these ways:
 - Email: